 Policy on postdoctoral appointments

-Registering a postdoctoral appointment at the Office of the Vice-Provost, Graduate and Post-Doctoral Studies, is mandatory prior to undertaking any research work on campus.
-It provides an appointee with official status and access to a testimonial of completion, a conference travel grant and some of the activities offered through the Altitude professional skills-development program.
+Registering as a postdoctoral fellow at the Office of the Vice-Provost, Graduate and Postdoctoral Studies (OVPGS) is mandatory prior to undertaking your fellowship.
+Registering will allow you access to, among other things, a testimonial of completion, conference travel grant and activities offered through the Altitude professional skills-development program.
 Furthermore, for all postdoctoral fellow employees, registration with the OVGPS is necessary in order to obtain a contract from Human Resources, as per article 6 of Policy 123.

 University of Ottawa postdoctoral appointments are based on the following:

-- Appointments are viewed as preparatory training to gain experience for a full-time academic or research career and not as a source of continuing employment.
+- Appointments are viewed as additional training in order to gain experience for a full-time academic or research career, to strengthen one’s publication record and broaden one’s research expertise;

 - For postdoctoral appointments, a minimum level of funding (stipend or fellowship) of $34,000 per year is required.
-This funding level is approved by the UO Research Commission and is currently set at $34,000 per year.
+This funding level is approved by the UO Research Commission.
 The funding received from part-time teaching appointments at the University can also be considered in order to reach the minimal level of funding.